-However, the struggle between IPS and LED monitors is probably the most important.
+However, IPS and LED monitors struggle is probably the most important.
 Those who want to build gaming and productivity PCs spend a lot of time debating whether to use IPS or LED displays.
 And making a decision isn’t easy.

-Adding further, although we recognise that technical specifications are important in the selection process, we have attempted to keep the material as jargon-free as feasible.
+Furthermore, although we recognize that technical specifications are important in the selection process, we have attempted to keep the material as jargon-free as feasible.
 As a result, anyone can choose the best option from the duo.

 In this article, we’ve attempted to address the most prevalent concerns highlighted by IPS VS LED for gaming.

-To know about the terms IPS and LED you can visit: IPS VS LED
+To learn about the terms IPS and LED, you can visit: IPS VS LED

 IPS VS LED FOR GAMING